Skip to content

 Types of CTF Challenges

-Attack-defense CTFs.
-An attack-defense capture the flag challenge involves pitting two teams against each other.
-Each team is given a vulnerable system that they must defend while attempting to breach the defenses of the opposing team’s system.
-The team that is able to breach the defenses and “steal” the flags — text strings — while fending off attacks against their own system wins.
-This is a great way for teams to experience data breaches in a safe environment.
+The team that is able to breach the defenses and "steal" the flags — text strings — while fending off attacks against their own system wins.
+This is a great way for teams to experience data breaches on a safe CTF platform.
 There are variations of this exercise in which multiple teams or individuals must attack and defend.

-Mixed CTFs.
 The exact rules and structure of mixed CTFs will vary, but usually, these challenges take rules from both jeopardy-style and attack-defense CTFs to create a tailored experience.

-Challenge Topics, Scoring, and Rules for CTF Cybersecurity
+Challenge Topics, Scoring, and Rules for CTF

 CTF Challenge Topics